Inbestigator/dressed/www/content/guide/deploying/vercel.md

 > ```

 ---

+## Environment variables

+If you are creating a new project, you will need to upload your environment variables to be used by the bot.
+[Vercel documentation](https://vercel.com/docs/environment-variables).

 You now can upload it to Vercel however you like, either through linking to GitHub, or using the CLI: